 IV.
-FRESHMAN ACADEMY, SOPHOMORE ACADEMY AND TEAM LEADERS
+FRESHMAN ACADEMY LEADERS

-A. Selection: Each Academy and each Team shall have a Team Leader who shall be jointly selected by the principal and the respective members of each Team, no later than May 23, for the ensuing school year.
-Such Academy or Team Leaders shall be compensated in accordance with the extra-duty schedule applicable thereto.
-In the event that the principal and the members of a Team cannot reach agreement as to who should be selected as Team Leader by May 23, the issue as to who will be appointed as the Team Leader shall be referred to a committee of four (4) people within five (5) calendar days.
+- A. Selection: The Academy shall have an Academy Leader who shall be jointly selected by the principal and the respective members of each Academy, no later than the second week of the school year.
+These Academy Leaders shall be compensated in accordance with the extra-duty schedule applicable thereto.
+In the event that the principal and the members of an Academy cannot reach agreement as to who should be selected as Academy Leader by the second week of the school year, the issue as to who will be appointed as the Academy Leader shall be referred to a committee of four (4) people within five (5) calendar days.
 That committee shall be composed of two central-office administrators designated by the Superintendent; the President of the Association; and a building Association Representative selected by the Association at the affected building.
-When making its decision, the committee shall seek input from the principal and all staff members in the affected Academy or Team.
+When making its decision, the committee shall seek input from the principal and all staff members in the affected Academy.
 The decision of the committee shall be binding.
-If such committee cannot reach a decision by June 15, the Superintendent shall be notified, and will have thirty (30) calendar days to make a final determination.

-a.
-Compensation: Academy and Team Leaders will be compensated an additional three and a third (3.33%) percent of the BA Base for their additional responsibilities.
+If such committee cannot reach a decision by the end of the fourth week of school year, the Superintendent shall be notified, and will have thirty (30) calendar days to make a final determination. - a.
+Compensation: Academy Leaders will be compensated an additional three and a third (3.33%) percent of the BA Base for their additional responsibilities.